Paul Manafort Sentenced To A Total Of 7.5 Years In Prison

 On Wednesday, Paul Manafort was sentenced to an additional 43 months in prison, bringing his total sentence to 7 years behind bars.
 According to The New York Times, Judge Amy Berman Jackson gave Manafort 60 months running concurrently to 30 months in the 47-month sentence that Trump’s former campaign consultant was sentenced to last week.
 That brings his total sentence, including the 9 months he has already served, to 81 months.

-Manafort entered the court in a wheelchair due to his gout and addressed the judge, asking her for leniency in sentencing.
-He said that he took responsibility for his actions and was ashamed of his previous conduct.
+Manafort entered the court in a wheelchair due to his gout, and addressed the judge, asking her for leniency in sentencing.
+He said that he took responsibility for his actions, and was ashamed of his previous conduct.

 “This case has taken everything from me, already,” he said.
 “Please let my wife and I be together.”